 Now, what projector should I choose?
 The most expensive?
 What should I notice when I go to the store or read a catalog?
 Which one best suits my needs?

 With the following guide, which we will complete with a selection of best outdoor projectors of various prices and features, we want to help you choose what is probably an essential purchase at home.

 What is a Projector?

-A Projector is a device aimed to generate an image from a video source or Blu-ray player and project it as authentically as imaginable against a screen or other flat surface.
-For example, you might use a projector to display presentation on a big screen so everybody in the room can see it.
-It can also display a video and animated images.
+A Projector is a device aimed to generate an image from a video source or Blu-ray player and project it as authentically as imaginable against a projector screen or other flat surface.
+For example, you might use a projector to display a presentation on a big screen so everybody in the room can see it.
+It can also show video and animated images.

 Unlike the TV, the projector can be used outdoors, in a garden or during an outdoor movie night.
-It is also transported very easily, the device is in principle lightweight and small.
+It is also transported very quickly, the device is in principle lightweight and small.
 It should be noted that this type of device is used in a dark place if you want to optimize the quality of projection.
-Models with high-brightness lamps can be used in bright places, but colors and images will always be less clear.
+Models with high-brightness lamps can be used in bright spots, but colors and images will always be less bright.

 Usually, the outdoor projector is connected to a computer.
 More recently, connectivity has changed a lot.
 Thus, modern models can be linked to many devices such as televisions, game consoles, smartphones, and tablets or even USB sticks.
 There are even models with wireless connection via Bluetooth or Wifi.
 These connected projectors provide access to streaming platforms and can, therefore, watch movies and videos online without going through a computer or a smartphone.

 The first projection concept was brought by the German Pastor named Athanasius Kircher in 1664.
 He projects the hand-painted image with the help of oil lamp against a blank white screen; then his concept shaped the origin for the other people to develop a device which was known as a “projector”.